 - Getting them tickets to a sold out show of their favorite band EVER

-- Staycations – EVERYONE loves checking into a hotel, even if they’re going nowhere.
+- Staycations – EVERYONE loves checking into a hotel, even if they’re going nowhere, especially if the hotels come with nice robes.
+We recommend pairing these with spa treatments.
 Keep an eye out for special deals that make things a little easier on the wallet.

 - Classes, especially the ones involving food or tours of places they love (breweries, distilleries, gelato or chocolate factories etc)

 Obviously-more than the spot itself, the success of the date depends on well, the two of you and how much sealing that deal is actually meant to be..
 We just hope this listicle takes out a portion of the stress out and you can focus on the important stuff (like: not saying something stupid or overly dramatic) instead.